Cosmian/cover_crypt/benches/BENCHMARKS_classic.md

-# Benchmarks for CoverCrypt: classic implementation (pre-quantum)
+# Benchmarks for Covercrypt: classic implementation (pre-quantum)

 ## Table of Contents